• Home

 The total wealth redistribution from the native losers to the native winners is enormous, roughly a half-trillion dollars a year.
 Immigrants, too, gain substantially; their total earnings far exceed what their income would have been had they not migrated.

-The native losers being every single native that doesn’t benefit directly from cheaper labor costs from immigration.
+The native losers being every single native that doesn’t benefit directly from cheaper labor costs of immigration.

 The native winners being the very few that do benefit from it.